Urban Nation Berlin street art museum reopens with new exhibits

 Artists residences join the Urban Nation family

 A highlight of the reopening was the unveiling of 11 artists residences next door that will house up to 33 artists each year – both up-and-coming and established street artists.
 Find out more about the residence program here.
-This feature will add to Urban Nation’s workshops and library that are key features of the street art museum in Berlin.
+This feature will add to Urban Nation’s workshops and library that are key features of the Berlin street art museum.

 The street art museum’s interior is now a dark charcoal, with a grittier street feel and exhibitions of artists’ tools.
 Artwork on display comes from artists such as Adele, DFACE, Herakut, James Bullough, The London Police, Mimi S, Shepard Fairey, Borondo and others.
 The street art exhibits trace the roots of the art, explaining its genesis, culture and future.